 Vallabhacharya Story and Significance

-The legend associated with Vallabhacharya Jayanti states that while moving towards the North-West part of India he observed a mysterious phenomenon near Mount Govardhan.
-A cow was seen shedding milk on a specific spot of the mountain.
-When Shri Vallabhacharya started digging the place he discovered an idol of Lord Krishna.
-It is believed that Lord Krishna appeared to him in the form of Shrinathji and hugged him warmly.
-From that day onwards, the followers of Shri Vallabhacharya worship Bala or the juvenile image of Lord Krishna with great devotion.
+The legend associated with Vallabhacharya Jayanti states that while moving towards the North-West part of India, he observed a mysterious phenomenon near Mount Govardhan.
+He saw a cow shedding milk on a specific spot of the mountain.
+When Shri Vallabhacharya started digging the place and discovered an idol of Lord Krishna, it is believed that Lord Krishna appeared to him in the form of Shrinathji and hugged him warmly.
+From that day onwards, followers of Shri Vallabhacharya worship Bala or the juvenile image of Lord Krishna with great devotion.

-The day is significant as Varuthini Ekadashi coincides with Vallabhacharya Jayanti according to the Tamil calendar.
+The day is significant as Varuthini Ekadashi coincides with Vallabhacharya Jayanti, according to the Tamil calendar.
 The festival is predominantly celebrated in parts of Gujarat, Maharashtra, Chennai, Uttar Pradesh, and Tamilnadu.
-To add further, no specific rituals are followed on this day.
+Furthermore, no specific rituals are followed on this day.
 Devotees may or may not observe a fast but, they do offer prayers and chant Holy mantras.
 People celebrate the day with sincere devotion and faith towards Lord Krishna and Shri Vallabhacharya.

 Shri Vallabhacharya represented the culmination of philosophical thoughts in the middle ages.
 The sect established by him is unique in its facets of devotion to Lord Krishna and is enriched with numerous traditions and festivals.
 Therefore, Shri Vallabhacharyaji has many devout followers not only in India but around the globe.